axonasif/gearlock-dev-kit/docs/gearboot-documentation.md

 Manual trigger
 --------------

 If you want to re-execute the boot executables without rebooting as a user then you can do it easily.
+(Not recommended)

 From `gearboot --help`